Iyouboushi/mIRC-BattleArena/README.txt

 Had the idea for the scoreboard generating an HTML file to make it easier to post scores and stats online.

+Anthrax from my forum
+Helped to find bugs and offered suggestions on how to improve the bot.

+Karman from my forum
+Helped to find bugs and offered suggestions on how to improve the bot.
+Also gave me the idea for the Gremlins.

  _______________________________________________________________________
 /                                                                       \